Blendify/blender-manual/trunk/blender_docs/manual/troubleshooting/recover.rst

 Save and Auto Save
 ------------------

 Computer crashes, power outages, or simply forgetting to save can result in the loss or corruption of your work.
+You can use Blender's *Autosave* feature to reduce the chance of losing files when such events occur.
-To reduce the chance of losing files when those events occur, Blender can use an *Autosave* function.
 The *File* tab of the *User Preferences* allows you to configure the two ways that Blender provides for you to regress to a previous version of your work.

 See :ref:`prefs-auto-save` for details.